 So it appears that Seattle home buyers may have a perfect opportunity to get into the housing market, thanks to both lower interest rates.
 And after months of dips in home prices in Seattle, they’re finally on the their way up.
 Buyers may want to consider getting into the market today before prices take off and while interest rates are still very low.

-Seattle Mortgage Trends in 2020
+Seattle Mortgage Trends in 2021

 While Fed policy doesn’t influence Seattle mortgage rates directly, it can have an indirect affect.

+As of this writing, the interest rate for a 30-year fixed-rate mortgage is currently 3.03% and is not expected to waiver much from that point.
 Bear in mind this is an average of rates assigned by lenders across the industry.
 Individual rates vary widely based on the type of loan being used, the borrower’s credit score, and other factors.